 The wedding of Prince Charles to Lady Diana Spencer in 1981 afforded the company the chance to deepen its association with the Royal Family, providing fabrics for three of the state coaches that day, and many more carriages over subsequent years.

-By now proud holders of a Royal Warrant to Her Majesty the Queen, Gainsborough fabrics have been employed in walling, curtains and upholstery in many royal palaces including Buckingham Palace, St James’s Palace, Kensington Palace and Windsor Castle, and more recently in a further two carriages for the wedding of Prince William and Kate Middleton.
+By now proud holders of a Royal Warrant to Her Majesty the Queen, Gainsborough fabrics have been employed in walling, curtains and upholstery in many royal palaces including Buckingham Palace, St James’s Palace, Kensington Palace and Windsor Castle, and more recently in further carriages for the weddings of Prince William to Kate Middleton and Prince Harry to Meghan Markle.

 Declining interior furnishing budgets among some of Gainsborough’s best customers prompted the company to seek new audiences in the 21st Century.
 Gainsborough fabrics have featured on the sets of films and televisions shows like Pirates of the Caribbean and Downton Abbey; Yves Saint Laurent, Giles Deacon and Christopher Kane have employed Gainsborough fabrics in recent couture collections, and St Paul’s Cathedral’s priestly vestments hail from our mill; the bespoke interiors of Bentley automobiles and Globe-Trotter suitcases have received the Gainsborough touch, as have yachts and private planes, and many restored VW camper vans, which bear a checked motif that we weave in several colours for this one purpose.